cozygene/glint/docs/source/ewas.rst

 **--oneld**

-This argument allows to fit the log delta parameter in the Fast-LMM model only once (instead for each site separately).
+This argument allows to fit the log delta parameter in the Fast-LMM model only once under the null model (instead for each site separately).

 For example::